 The Facility will be designed to minimize bird and bat collision mortality.
-To reduce avian and bat impacts, electrical collection lines between the turbines will generally buried, and any overhead collection or transmission lines will follow Avian Power Line Interaction Committee standards.
+In an effort to reduce avian and bat impacts, electrical collection lines between the turbines will generally buried.
 Lighting of the turbines (and other infrastructure) will be minimized to the extent allowed by the Federal Aviation Administration (FAA), and will follow specific design guidelines to reduce collision risk (e.g., using motion-detection and blinking lights with the longest permissible off cycle).
 The use of guy wires will be minimized, and all guy wires will be marked to reduce collisions.
 In addition to Facility design features, an adaptive management plan to reduce northern long-eared bat fatalities will be included a part of the Net Conservation Benefit Plan, which will be appended to the Application.